 In addition to the general subdivision requirements, an application that includes subdivision of land shown as residential on Map 1 must be accompanied by the following information to the satisfaction of the responsible authority:

-An overall masterplan for all land in contiguous ownership of the landowner demonstrating the lot yield, diversity and distribution across the subject area, consistent with the principles outlined in the Officer Precinct Structure Plan (September 2011).
+An overall masterplan for all land in contiguous ownership of the landowner demonstrating the lot yield, diversity and distribution across the subject area, consistent with the principles outlined in the Officer Precinct Structure Plan (September 2011, Amended March 2018).

-Subdivision and Housing Design Guidelines prepared to the satisfaction of the responsible authority in accordance with the Officer Precinct Structure Plan (September 2011).
+Subdivision and Housing Design Guidelines prepared to the satisfaction of the responsible authority in accordance with the Officer Precinct Structure Plan (September 2011, Amended March 2018).

-A building envelope plan that addresses the planning and design guidelines set out in the Officer Precinct Structure Plan (September 2011) for land:
+A building envelope plan that addresses the planning and design guidelines set out in the Officer Precinct Structure Plan (September 2011, Amended March 2018) for land:

 shown as Environmental Residential (north of the Princes Highway) in Map 1;